 Finding Good Keywords to Target

-There are many keyword tools that claim to be able to provided this information for a fee, whether than is a on-off charge or monthly subscription.
+There are many keyword tools that claim to be able to provide this information for a fee, whether that is a one-off charge or monthly subscription.
 However, you don’t need to actually pay to get this information if you make good use of the free trials that are available.